Budgeting for Building Log

 HOW TO CREATE A BUDGET FOR BUILDING A LOG HOME

-Our favorite question, and one we get regularly is “How much does a log home cost compared to a stick frame home?”
-Our answer has always been “That depends.”
-I know this seems like a non-answer but the reality is that it depends on lots of things such as type of log construction, square footage, roof system complexity, interior finishes, landscaping.
+Our favorite question, and one we get regularly, is “How much does a log home cost compared to a stick frame home?”
+Our answer has always been, “That depends.”
+I know this seems like a non-answer, but the reality is that it depends on lots of things, such as the type of log construction, square footage, roof system complexity, interior finishes, and landscaping.
 I think you get the picture.

-How do you figure out what to budget for square footage if you build with log?
+How do you determine what to budget for square footage if you build with log?

 Let’s answer some questions so you can make an educated decision: